Fr

 Organizations should consider implementing stringent quality assurance processes before launching any new system into production to minimize potential customer dissatisfaction.
 Additionally, they should have comprehensive customer feedback mechanisms in place so that any issues can be identified and addressed quickly.

-12. RESISTANCE OF EMPLOYEES TO ADOPTING NEW ERP
+12. RESISTANCE OF EMPLOYEES TO ADOPTING NEW ERP SOFTWARE

-Finally, organizations must consider the potential cost associated with employee resistance to adopting a new ERP system.
+Finally, organizations must consider the potential ERP cost associated with employee resistance to adopting a new ERP system.
 Many employees may be hesitant or unwilling to embrace the change, leading to decreased productivity and lower overall satisfaction.
 Additionally, their actions can also impact customer relations if not addressed appropriately.

 To minimize costs associated with employee resistance, organizations should implement clear communication plans that outline expectations for all staff members and provide ample training opportunities before implementation.
 Additionally, they should ensure that everyone is on board with the project from start to finish to ensure the successful adoption of the new system.